 As a reminder, the views of this blog post do not necessarily represent those of Chris Stedman, the other NPS panelists, or any of the organizations with which they affiliate.

-If there’s any good left in this world, my title hopefully gave you some pause.
+Hopefully, my title hopefully gives you some pause.
 Atheists have our PR issues, but no one in their right mind could possibly think we’re as distrusted as rapists.

 But unfortunately, a certain camp of atheist has a contentious relationship with psychological research and surveys in the social sciences.
-Just do a quick Google of “atheists are the most reviled minority,” and you’ll see a depressing number of hits referencing this 2006 study from the University of Minnesota, which shows that Americans are reluctant to vote for an atheist president, approve of their child marrying an atheist, and think that atheists agree with their vision for society.
+Just do a quick Google of “atheists are the most reviled minority,” and you’ll see many hits referencing this 2006 study from the University of Minnesota, which shows that Americans are reluctant to vote for an atheist president, approve of their child marrying an atheist, and think that atheists agree with their vision for society.

-I want to make it clear from the outset that I think these are bad things that are worth focusing our efforts to change, and that this is one of the areas where atheist and LGBTQ comparisons are appropriate: we do that by being “out and normal,” or open about our atheism without making a big deal about it.
-But I don’t want to go into detail about this here; I want to address how poorly some atheists misconstrue and misrepresent otherwise legitimate and important research.
+I want to make it clear from the outset that I think these are bad things that are worth focusing our efforts to change,but I don’t want to go into detail about this here; I want to address how poorly some atheists misconstrue and misrepresent otherwise legitimate and important research.

 Let me be clear about this: no it doesn’t.
-The only thing this result says about atheists and believers is that they don’t understand statistics.
+The only thing this result says about atheists and believers is that they don’t understand statistics and study design.
 Let’s take a look at the graph that’s causing so much controversy:

-If you’ve studied any statistics or research methods, this should scream out two things without even having to know what the graph represents: “not significant” and “ceiling effect.”
-First, if you’ll notice the skinny lines going up and down from each of the graphs, that’s called the error bar.
-The error bar basically frames the range where the real value the statistic is meant to represent lies, so small error bars are good and huge error bars are bad.
+One thing is immediately clear in this graph: the difference between atheists and theists aren’t significant.
+The skinny lines going up and down from each of the graphs is called the error bar, which is the range where the real value the statistic is meant to represent lies.
+Small error bars are in general good, while huge error bars are bad.
 If you’ll notice, not only are all of the bars huge, but the ”rapist” and “atheist” error bars overlap a lot.
 That pretty much guarantees any difference between the two numbers is statistical noise; the results are “nonsignificant,” which the study itself says clearly.
-There is no significant difference between their measure for atheists and rapists, which means you can’t actually say whether atheists or rapists are “distrusted” more; you can only say that how distrusted atheists and rapists are lies somewhere in those huge bars, and we don’t know which one is higher or lower.
+This means you can’t actually say whether atheists or rapists are “distrusted” more; you can only say that how distrusted atheists and rapists are lies somewhere in those huge bars, and we don’t know which one is higher or lower.

 The authors, Will Gervais, Ara Norenzayan and Azim F. Shariff are of course very careful about all of this, not making any unjustifiable claims about their results.
 But that didn’t stop their University’s press office from being sloppy and sensational, too.

-The paper itself I’m not the biggest fan of, though Norenzayan and Shariff’s other work in the field is exceptional.
-The paper is smart, the findings are important, and their measures are clever, so though I disagree with some of the theoretical underpinnings and how their results are interpreted, I’d definitely recommend checking it out (despite the minor misreport, The Friendly Atheist gives a good rundown of the study).
+The paper itself is smart, the findings are important, and their measures are clever, so though I disagree with some of the theoretical underpinnings and how their results are interpreted, I’d definitely recommend checking it out (despite the minor misreport, The Friendly Atheist gives a good rundown of the study).
 My take on the results, though, is that the finding doesn’t report distrust in any meaningful way that we care about, but maybe that’s another post.

 Vlad Chituc is a senior at Yale University, studying Psychology and Philosophy with an interest in how we form beliefs (particularly moral and religious), and an interest in metaphysics and moral philosophy on the side.
 He has served as the Community Service Coordinator and President of the Secular Student Alliance at Yale (formerly the Yale Humanist Society), during which he participated in the Inter-Religious Leaders Council and worked closely with the Yale Chaplain’s Office to foster relationships with liberal member s of the Yale religious community.
 In his spare time, Vlad enjoys listening to hipster bullshit and writing sarcastic articles and music reviews for the Yale Herald.